light-14/alx-pre_course/0x01-git/README.md

 This is a not empty "README.md" file
-It has some words, lol.
+It has some words, lol..